 Christmas is a highlight with traditional Carol services including at Blackham Church, a Nativity/Christingle Service, a Real Nativity outside The Rectory with animals, Christmas Eve Crib Service and Midnight Communion, and Christmas Day when over 250 people usually attend.

 At Easter, apart from a service on Easter Day, there is a service of reflection with music and readings on Good Friday for an hour.
-In 2019 we also held a Passover Meal at The Rectory.
+We also hold a Passover Meal at The Rectory.

 Harvest Festival is usually on the third Sunday in September at Withyham Church and an evening service at Blackham Church a week or two later.
 There is also a Harvest lunch/supper in the Kings' Hall.

 On Remembrance Sunday there is a service at Withyham Church at 10.55am and an Act of Remembrance by the Lych Gate at Blackham Church at 12.30pm.